-The yellow tint given off by bug lights can be irritating to some people.
+The yellow tint given off by bug lights can irritate some people.
 And it’s not a guarantee that there won’t be bugs around if you use this type of light.
-They may not be attractive to moths and mosquitoes but some studies suggest that stinkbugs and earwigs are drawn to them.
-If you have problems with these insects, LED is always a better choice.
+They may not be attractive to moths and mosquitoes, but some studies suggest that stinkbugs and earwigs are drawn to them.
+So LED is always better if you have problems with these insects.

 Which is better, a zapper or a bug light?

 Zappers intentionally attract bugs with their UV light to kill them.
-So you will definitely suffer the incessant swarming of bugs towards the zapper and them flying around the area.
-If you want to put up a bug zapper in the outdoors, you should keep it away from where people usually hang out.
+So you will suffer the incessant swarming of bugs towards the zapper and them flying around the area.
+So if you want to put up a bug zapper outdoors, you should keep it away from where people usually hang out.